-Figure 11 - Sonar

-SOFTWARE

-S.O.N.I.A.'s software architecture is divided in three main sections:
+SOFTWARE S.O.N.I.A.'s software architecture is divided in three main sections:

 - CAN/(TCP) server

-- SeagoatVision Suite
+- Machine Vision Software

-- Control System (AUV6)
+• Control System (AUV6)

 Every year, the software team is in charge of improving and maintaining these components.
-After last year's competition and some major changes in the team's core, a decision was made to only undertake minor improvements on the software, and concentrate the efforts on consolidating the knowledge of the current platform to reach a better competitive level.
+Even after last year's podium, the team decided to bring major changes to some of the tools that are being used.
+Also the team consolidated the knowledge of the current platform to reach a better competitive level.

-The following diagram explains the relation in between the major component and tools:
+The following diagram explains the relation in between the major component and tools.

 Figure 12 - Software architecture

 Throughout the years, the team has developed a series of tools to help the development of the project:

 - CAN Workbench

 - CAN diver interface

 - Hydroscope

 - Log replay

 - Mission Editor

-- SeagoatVision Suite
+- Machine Vision Software

 - Simulation system

 - Telemetry

 CAN TCP Server

 The TCP server links the onboard computers to the CAN bus.
-It broadcast and dispatches the CAN messages on the bus.

-CAN WORKBENCH

-The CAN Workbench application is an interface between the user and the CAN bus.
+CAN WORKBENCH The CAN Workbench application is an interface between the user and the CAN bus.
 It monitors every message, emulates electronic boards and enables debugging capabilities of all devices attached to the CAN server.

-CONTROL SYSTEM

-The current control system is based on the finite state-machine model.
+CONTROL SYSTEM The current control system is based on the finite state-machine model.
 It is the 6th of its kind and was named AUV6.
 The control system was developed using the JAVA technology and the Eclipse workbench, upon which the mission edition software suite is based.
 Mission sequences are built on top of the abstractions used by the control system, therefore making the mission's creation process much faster and efficient.
 This creation process starts with defining what kind of maneuver will be required by the vehicle to perform a specific task.
 The different sensors and actuators connect to the control system using the CAN/TCP protocols or serial interface.
 A mission file is then created containing the logic in form of code lines using a combination of XML and JAVA to communicate with sensors and actuators.

-Each of these mission files is then viewed as a blockstatement in the state-machine model, which allows to connect several blocks together to create a chain of events, which will allow the vehicle to complete required tasks.
+Each of these mission files is then viewed as a block statement in the state-machine model, which allows to connect several blocks together to create a chain of events, which will allow the vehicle to complete required tasks.
 The system's cadence is 14Hz, which is twice the DVL's speed.
 Every time the system loops, data is logged into the system files, allowing to replay everything in the Log-Replay software.
-AUV6 also hosts every telemetry services and communicates with the SeaGoat vision server.

-Hydroscope

-The passive sonar system needs an extensive user interface because of the numerous settings that need to be adjusted.
+AUV6 also hosts every telemetry services and communicates with our machine vision software.
+Hydroscope The passive sonar system needs an extensive user interface because of the numerous settings that need to be adjusted.
 The hydroscope was developed to fulfill this role.
 Connecting directly over CAN/TCP, it allows the operators to change settings and different combinations of values.
 These values are the building blocks of the algorithms and thresholds used to detect the wanted frequencies.
 It displays the data received into graphs and lists the different values for the operator to find the optimal values and settings.

-LOG REPLAY

-The log replay software provides an interface similar to the telemetry's.
+LOG REPLAY The log replay software provides an interface similar to the telemetry's.
 Although the look and feel is almost identical, the data used by the log replay is not live data.
 This data comes from log files recorded during previous runs or tests.
 These log files are then loaded into the log replay and the data can be analyzed more thoroughly with common stop, play and rewind features.